What Is the Importance of Classifying Data?

 What Is Data Classification?

-Data classification is based on the process of organizing and storing data in an effort to categorize it based on certain criteria.
-The point of data classification is to create relevant categories of data to make it easier to locate and retrieve data.
+Data classification is the process of organizing and storing data into categories based on specific criteria.
+The purpose of classification is to make data easier to locate, retrieve, and manage.
+By assigning categories and sensitivity levels, businesses can protect information more effectively and streamline operations.

-• Lower the risk of data loss.
-By identifying and organizing private and sensitive data, it is easier to protect it properly.
+• Reduce risk of data loss: Identifying and organizing private and sensitive data makes it easier to protect against breaches or accidental loss.

 Context-Based Classification